-Sharing a list of easy to prepare recipes made with basic pantry staples.
+Sharing a list of easy to prepare vegan recipes made with basic pantry staples.
 These recipes are pantry-friendly because they focus on dried or canned beans and legumes, grains, flours, dried fruit, nut butters, root vegetables, and various other long lasting staples.
 These simple recipes will keep you nourished without the need for fancy ingredients or a special trip to the store.

 Included below are easy homemade bread recipes, soups, pancakes, waffles, and sweet treats from yours truly along with some of my favourite recipes from other food bloggers I love.